wustlcse/FAQ/docs/index.md

 * CSE 411A: AI and Society:
 * CSE 416A: Analysis of Network Data: Prerequisites are enforced (CSE 247, ESE 326, Math 309 or equivalents and permission of the instructor)
 * CSE 417T: Introduction to Machine Learning: Math prerequisites are enforced (or evidence of equivalent experience and permission of instructor).
 * CSE 422S: Operating Systems Organization.
-Prerequisite of 361S or graduate standing is enforced (or evidence of equivalent experience and permission of instructor).
+Prerequisite of 422S (or evidence of equivalent experience and permission of instructor) is enforced.
 * CSE 428S: Multi-Paradigm Programming in C++.
-Prerequisite of 332S or graduate standing is enforced (or evidence of equivalent experience and permission of instructor).
+Prerequisite of 332S (or evidence of equivalent experience and permission of instructor) is enforced.
 * CSE 450A: Video Game Programming: Priority is given to degrees that accept the course for credit.
 Roughly equal seats are given to graduate students and upper level undergraduates.
 Some seats reserved for Sophomores and Juniors.
 Enrollment is based on random selection from each demographic.
 For example, approximately 40% of the course will be randomly selected from senior undergraduates in CSE degrees that accept the course.
 Another 40% from graduate students.
 20% from undergrad sophomores/juniors.
 * CSE 451A: Video Game Programming II.
 CSE 450A prerequisite is enforced (or evidence of equivalent experience and permission of instructor).
 * CSE 454A: Software Engineering for External Clients.
 Pre-requisites are strictly enforced.
 Senior undergraduate students enrolled in a CSE major that meet the pre-requisites are prioritized for enrollment first, followed by Junior undergraduate students meeting the pre-reqs and enrolled in a CSE major, followed by Master's students enrolled in a CSE degree.
 Graduate students supported by research funding are not able to take the course.
 * CSE 497, 498, 499: Senior Project 1, Senior Project 2, & Undergraduate Honors Thesis:   You will stay on the waitlist until you submit an independent study form.
 Then once approved, you will be enrolled.
 You can find the form [here](https://wustl.app.box.com/s/yvvbc6fswktavvnnqiphfxbqpvdeyeky/file/1139213921334)
 * CSE 517A: Machine Learning.
 Prerequisites of either CSE 417T or ESE 417 is enforced (or evidence of equivalent experience and permission of instructor).
 * CSE 522S: Advanced Operating Systems.
 Prerequisite of 422S or graduate standing is enforced (or evidence of equivalent experience and permission of instructor).
 * CSE 532S: Advanced Multi-paradigm Software Development.
-Prerequisite of 332S or graduate standing is enforced (or evidence of equivalent experience and permission of instructor).
+Prerequisite of 332S (or evidence of equivalent experience and permission of instructor) is enforced.
 * CSE 587A: Algorithms for Computational Biology.
 PhD students in the Computational and Systems Biology DBBS PhD program, for whom CSE587A is required, are enrolled first, then all other PhD students, then Bioinformatics minors, then all others (space permitting).